Art

 Credits 4

-Emphasizes the further development of the students’ self-expression through the creation of a cohesive portfolio of exhibition-quality art work.
-Students will present work in exhibitions throughout the semester.
+Emphasizes further development of students’ self-expression through the creation of a cohesive portfolio of exhibition-quality art work.
 May be taught in conjunction with Photography II and III.
-The class meet in CVPA 208.
 You do not need your own camera.

 ART 482: Special Topics